gewarren/docs/docs/framework/wcf/feature-details/partial-trust-feature-compatibility.md

 - Mark your common behavior with the <xref:System.Security.AllowPartiallyTrustedCallersAttribute> attribute so that it can run when deployed as a partial trust application.
 Note that a registry entry can be set on the computer to prevent APTCA-marked assemblies from running. .

-- Ensure that if the application is deployed as a fully-trusted application that users cannot modify the code-access security settings to run the application in a partial trust environment.
+- Ensure that if the application is deployed as a fully trusted application that users cannot modify the code-access security settings to run the application in a partial trust environment.
 If they can do so, the behavior does not run and no exception is thrown.
 To ensure this, see the **levelfinal** option using [Caspol.exe (Code Access Security Policy Tool)](../../../../docs/framework/tools/caspol-exe-code-access-security-policy-tool.md).

  For an example of a common behavior, see [How to: Lock Down Endpoints in the Enterprise](../../../../docs/framework/wcf/extending/how-to-lock-down-endpoints-in-the-enterprise.md).

 ## Configuration
- With one exception, partially-trusted code can only load WCF configuration sections in the local `app.config` file.
+ With one exception, partially trusted code can only load WCF configuration sections in the local `app.config` file.
 To load WCF configuration sections that reference WCF sections in machine.config or in a root web.config file requires ConfigurationPermission(Unrestricted).
 Without this permission, references to WCF configuration sections (behaviors, bindings) outside of the local configuration file results in an exception when the configuration is loaded.

  The one exception is known-type configuration for serialization, as described in the Serialization section of this topic.